ThePerfectStrangers/TechnicalDocumentation/README.md

 A full 16 channel splitter can be provided.
 The band will need to know about this requirement before the event date.

 ![Snake and PA list](./Input%20List/Acoustic/Snake%20+%20PA.png)

+## Parking

+### Band Member Vehicles

+The band may need as many as 3 parking spots for members and one extended space for the equipment truck adn trailer, totaling 4 spaces.

+### Equipment Trailer

+For a full band set up, the band uses a covered trailer to transport equipment.
+The trailer is approximatley 9 feet tall (2.75  meters) and 6 feet wide (1.85 meters).
+This typically exceeds the height of most parking garages.
+Special parking accommodations close to the loading/unloading area must be made for the trailer if your venue/event utilizes a parking structure where the trailer will not meet the clearance.

+The trailer will need to have access close to the area designated for the band to load/unload equipment.
+This may require the use of parking cones to reserve the space until the band arrives.
+Please notify the band beforehand if there are special accommodations made for parking.